erjank/teaching/practices.md

 evaluation, rather than as a chance to shape instruction.
 For example, we use a short pre-assessment questionnaire to profile learners before workshops to help instructors tune the pace and level of material.
-We send this questionnaire out after people have registered rather than making it part of the sign-up process because when we did the latter, many people concluded that since they couldn't answer all the questions, they shouldn't enrol.
+We send people this questionnaire out after they have registered rather than making it part of the sign-up process because when we did the latter, many people concluded that since they couldn't answer all the questions, they shouldn't enrol.
 We were therefore